Frugal Friday’s Workwear Report: Lily Linen Blend Popover Shirt

 - Boden – 15% off new women's wear styles with code

-- Nordstrom Rack – Clear the Rack!
+- Nordstrom Rack – Clearance, new arrivals up to 75% off!
 Nice selection of Vince, Veronica Beard, Reiss and Rag & Bone, a ton of affordable work basics from Calvin Klein and dresses from Maggy London, Eliza J, and Donna Morgan

 I saw a picture of the original Galatzine matching sets, which I love.
 I am OK with two-piece modern matching dressing generally.
 This outfit is giving big pajama energy though.
 Not sure where to draw the line, but summer fabrics make it harder.